 The solutions (full or partial) to the problems are presented in a series of seminars on the last day and a full technical report (and an associated non-technical summary) is also produced for each problem.
 A version of the technical report is also published as a journal article, in ANZIAM J. (E), following the conclusion of the workshop.
 The work done during MISG often leads to further collaboration between academics, researchers and the industry partners in the form of ongoing publications in peer reviewed journals, grant applications and/or collaborative research projects.

 MISG is hosted by various institutions around Australia and New Zealand, typically for three years at at time.
-From 2016 – 2019, MISG will be hosted by the University of South Australia, and then moves to CARMA at the University of Newcastle.
+From 2016 – 2019, MISG was hosted by the University of South Australia, and then moves to CARMA at the University of Newcastle.